DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 It is a becoming.
 This is our invention.
 At the same time it is also management of the assets of minorities, in Kafka’s sense, who will and can never become major, but will always remain like spit in the salad.
-And it is management of minor assets, small assets, this is our other particularity.
+And it is this management of minor assets, small assets, that is our other particularity.
 A lot of small assets working together.
 We don’t mind the connotation of being underage – not legally responsible, a minor, in a process of still becoming – neither as an attribute to our way of